What is Northshore Select soccer?

-NSC teams practice twice weekly for 1.5 hours each session.
+Please refer to our NSC 2021-22 Talking Points.
 They will train on fields around the Northshore School District area, along with Sixty Acres Park.
 NSC teams only train on grass or turf throughout the season.

 NSC select soccer is a travel league and teams can travel within western Washington for match play.
-Younger ages (U11-U14) typically play their matches on Saturday.
+Younger ages (U10-U14) typically play their matches on Saturday.
 Older ages (U15 and above) play their matches on Sundays.
 NSC teams also play a summer tournament season and at our annual Cranberry Cup tournament in late November of each year.
 Some teame elect to play in the post-season Founder's Cup tournament sponsored by Washington Youth Soccer.
 Please refer to our NSC 2021-22 Talking Points.

 We understand that families take vacations and athletes sometimes enjoy playing multiple sports.
 Coaches are typically very flexible during the summer months.
 However, coaches will request that soccer be your first priority sport during the fall league season.
 The key to resolving conflict is early, often communication with your coaching staff.